MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 **Partition data.** Azure offers various partitioning strategies for different data stores.
 Each data store might have different considerations and configuration options for data partitioning.
 For more information, see [Data partitioning strategies](/azure/architecture/best-practices/data-partitioning-strategies).

-**Optimize queries and indexes.** Use the Query Performance insight feature of Azure SQL Database to optimize queries, tables, and databases.
+**Optimize queries and indexes.** Use the query performance insight feature of Azure SQL Database to optimize queries, tables, and databases.
 You can use this feature to identify and troubleshoot query performance issues.

 For relational databases, you should follow the [index design guidelines](/sql/relational-databases/sql-server-index-design-guide#General_Design), [SQL Server index guidance](/sql/relational-databases/indexes/indexes), and [Azure Cosmos DB index guidance](/azure/cosmos-db/index-overview).
 Use SQL Database to perform [automatic tuning](/azure/azure-sql/database/automatic-tuning-overview) for queries to improve their performance.

 In SQL databases, you should regularly [reorganize or rebuild indexes](/sql/relational-databases/indexes/reorganize-and-rebuild-indexes).
 Identify slow queries and tune them to improve performance.
 Many database engines have query-tuning features.
 For more information, see [Best practices for query performance](/azure/cosmos-db/nosql/query-metrics#best-practices-for-query-performance).

 Azure Cosmos DB has a [default indexing policy](/azure/cosmos-db/index-policy) that indexes every property of every item and enforces range indexes for any string or number.
-This policy provides you with efficient query performance without having to manage indexes upfront.
+This policy provides you with efficient query performance, and you don't have to manage indexes upfront.

 **Choose a data store.** Azure offers many different data stores to fit your workload needs.
 [Understand data store types](/azure/architecture/guide/technology-choices/data-store-overview) and [select an Azure data store for your application](/azure/architecture/guide/technology-choices/data-store-decision-tree).